pluto/web-prover/README.md

 - The `client/`, i.e. a user wanting to make a web proof of some their TLS session with some server
 - a mock server, `mock_target`, that responds to client request with a dummy response.

+## Client Abstraction

+The client is designed to be egnostic both over build targets, the underlying networking protocol, and the underlying notarization scheme.

 ## End to End testing for Mobile Target
 The specific binaries for this test are:
 - `notary/src/bin/tlsn` : Representing the notary server